tarantool/doc/doc/reference/reference_sql/sql_statements_and_clauses.rst

 There is one floating-point value which is not handled by SQL: -nan is seen as NULL although its data type is 'double'.

-There are also some Tarantool/NoSQL data types which have no corresponding SQL data types.
-For example, ``SELECT "flags" FROM "_vspace";`` will return a column whose SQL data type is 'varbinary' rather than 'map'.
+Before Tarantool version 2.10-beta2, tthere were also some Tarantool/NoSQL data types which had no corresponding SQL data types.
+For example, ``SELECT "flags" FROM "_vspace";`` would return a column whose SQL data type is VARBINARY rather than MAP.
 Such columns can only be manipulated in SQL by :ref:`invoking Lua functions <sql_calling_lua>`.

 .. _sql_column_def_constraint: